putao520/openlan/olan-v1.1/cpe/README.md

 download `resources/windows/tap-windows-9.21.2.exe`, and install it.

-# run by exe in powershell
+# Run Binary Redirectly in Powershell
-./main_win.exe
+click `./main_win.exe`

-# building in powershell
+# Building in Powershell/CMD

-go build main_win.go
+execute `go build main_win.go`

-# Configure IPAdderss on windows TAP
+# Configure Windows TAP Device

 goto `Control Panel\Network and Internet\Network Connections`, and find `Ethernet 2`, then you can configure IPAddress for it to access branch site.